Christmas decoration

 • 1 pack of vanilla

-You knead the dough manually, an electric mixer is not needed.
-Beat the eggs in the other bowl and add all wet ingredients in the flour, melting the yeast with warm milk.
-Put the dough in the bowl, cover it, and leave it to rise up for 1 hour.
+Knead the dough manually; you don't need an electric mixer.
+Beat the eggs in the other bowl and add all the wet ingredients to the flour, melting the yeast with warm milk.
+Put the dough in the bowl, cover it, and leave it to rise for 1 hour.
 After an hour, the mixture will be perfect for stuffing.

 While the dough is rising, make the stuffing.
-Clean the walnuts and grind them.
+Clean and grind the walnuts.
 Wash the raisins.
 Add sugar, raisins, vanilla powder, and 2 - 3 spoons of rum.
 Slowly pour the hot milk into the filling.
 Divide the dough into 2 equal pieces, try without the baking scale (our moms did like that).
 Flatten two pieces of dough with the dough roller (rolling pin).

 Orahnjaca dough and a rolling pin